PSST-Challenge/PSST-Challenge.github.io/docs/student-travel.md

 layout: page
 title: Student Travel
 permalink: /student-travel/
-poster_img: /assets/images/blank-square.jpg
+poster_img: /assets/images/home/icon-flight.svg
-poster_alt: TODO!
-A description of the poster image
+poster_alt: "A icon of an airplane over the ground, depicted in sparse, thick, white lines.
+Behind the icon is a stylized spectrogram in a wide spectrum of blues and purples."
 ---

 ## NIDCD-Funded PSST Student Fellowship